TheBerbat/informatica-avanzada-exercises/05_exercise/README.md

 # Exercise 05
-Fix the code to allow copy char array.
+Fix memory leak and undefined behavior of the code.

 ## How to use
 1. Clean project to build from scratch.